0x00b1/rfcs/RFC-00xx-scientific-computing.md

 ## Motivation

-PyTorch needs to adapt quickly to new and existing programming languages and frameworks for scientific computing to stay relevant in the machine learning community.
+PyTorch needs to adapt quickly to new and existing programming languages and frameworks to stay relevant in the machine learning community.
+Today we're missing out on a massive area: general-purpose scientific computing.

 ## Implementation